Subscription billing

 0

-The rule requires that businesses make canceling a subscription as easy as it is to sign up, and allow cancellation in the “same medium” used to sign up.
+Finalized in October 2024, the Federal Trade Commission's negative option rule, nicknamed “click to cancel,” requires that businesses make canceling a subscription as easy as it is to sign up, and allow cancellation in the “same medium” used to sign up.

 Disclaimer: The guidance provided herein is for informational and educational purposes only and does not constitute legal advice.
 Please consult a legal/compliance representative when implementing subscription compliance policies and practices.